mustafaozhan/GoogleIntegratedSystemConky/README.md

 - Xfce panel size is 46
 - plank Icon size is 46
 - Xfce panel color is same as background
 - You have to have your notes titled To-do in your Google Keep.
+(To change it ~/.config/GoogleIntegratedSystemConky/config.xml)

 If you will have so much notes in your Google Keep or events in your Google Calendar panel will not cut your rows by this configurations.